Xamla/egomo_calibration/README.md

 #### Input data preparation

 ##### Sphere sampling output folder structure
-You first have to prepare your data obtained from the sphere sampling for the robot kinematic calibration task. <br />
+Now, you have to prepare your data obtained from the sphere sampling for the robot kinematic calibration task. <br />
 After the sphere sampling is finished the data lies in the folder ``/tmp/calibration/capture_sphere_sampling/``.
 This folder contains the following files:
 * The 100-200 captured images of the calibration target for camera 1 and 2 (cam_<serial1>_001.png, ..., cam_<serial1>_200.png, cam_<serial2>_001.png, ..., cam_<serial2>_200.png)
 * The robot poses and joint configurations (jsposes.t7 or jsposes_tensors.t7, respectively) of the relevant move group